NBA 2K Mobile: Defending

 By starting the defend move, the defenders will automatically follow the players they are supposed to guard.
 If the guarded player passes the ball while the defend button is still pressed, then the defender will automatically switch to the new opposing player that has the ball.
 If the button wasn't pressed during the pass, the defender will stay with the original player.
 During the block, the defender will make a move and attempt to block his shot or make it more unlikely for the ball to go in.
 The taller the defender is, and the better the player's defensive rating is, makes it more unlikely for the opposing player to make the shot.
 After the steal, the defender will attempt to steal the ball from the opposing player.
 Sometimes the defender may foul the opposing player, and with enough fouls, the fouled player will shoot two free throws.

 Power

-Underneath the pictures of the player cards, you can see the power of the card.
-In the top left next to Team 2, you can see the team power.

 Each player card has a certain amount of power based on its tier and type it belongs to.
 The average power of all cards on the player's team is the team's power.
 The team's power determines which opponents it will play against, which cards can be unlocked, and the rewards the player can get from events.